Man Robbed Of More Than $300,000 Worth Of Jewelry Outside Byblos Restaurant And Hookah Bar In Rittenhouse, Philadelphia Police Say

 PHILADELPHIA (CBS) — Philadelphia Police are looking for the people behind a Center City robbery near Rittenhouse Square.
 Police say it was a $300,000 holdup.

-That’s the eye-popping value the victim in a Center City robbery places on the jewelry he was wearing at 12:10 Monday morning when the crime happened.READ MORE: WATCH: New Jersey Army National Guard Soldier Returns From Overseas To Surprise Daughters At School
+That’s the eye-popping value the victim in a Center City robbery places on the jewelry he was wearing at 12:10 Monday morning when the crime happened.READ MORE: WATCH: New Jersey Mom Returns From Service Overseas, Surprises Daughter On Her Birthday

 Opinions on the street, be careful what you wear and where you wear it.